tk3369/ContextTracking.jl/README.md

-# ContextLib.jl
+# ContextTracking.jl

-ContextLib is used to keep track of execution context.
+ContextTracking is used to keep track of execution context.
 The context data is kept in a stack data structure.
 When a function is called, the context is saved.
 When the function exits, the context is restored.
 Hence, any change to the context during execution is visible to current and called functions only.

 Participation of context tracking is voluntary - you must annotate functions with `@ctx` macro to get in the game.
 The easiest way to append data to the context is to use the `@memo` macro in front of an assignment statement or a variable reference.
 Context data is automatically logged when using the `ContextLogger`.